networkx/nx-guides/content/algorithms/lca/LCA.md

 ## NetworkX's Implementation of Lowest Common Ancestor Algorithm

-NetworkX uses naive algorithm to find lowest common ancestor of given pairs of nodes.
+NetworkX uses a naive algorithm to find the lowest common ancestor of given pairs of nodes.
 In this section, we will introduce it step by step.

 +++ {"id": "Lx2DUlo7DUdN"}